-1. Alternate Plan of Care-
+A. Alternate Plan of Care-

-Q: The primary provider (provider A) reported that he or she has been exposed to COVID and will need to quarantine for 14 days.
+The primary provider (provider A) reported that he or she has been exposed to COVID and will need to quarantine for 14 days.
 The children who are enrolled and are attending provider A's facility are still in need of child care, although their provider is closing for 14 days.
 Can the family use an alternate plan of care?

-A: Each family representing the enrolled children has the option to choose a different facility for up to 30 days, while the primary provider is closed.
+Each family representing the enrolled children has the option to choose a different facility for up to 30 days, while the primary provider is closed.

-2. Calculating the Plan of Care
+B. Calculating the Plan of Care

-Q: A recipient applies for child care assistance.
-During the application process, the conversation between the worker and the applicant confirms that the recipient is employed full time, working 37 hours per week and is a student enrolled in evening classes for 12 hours per week.
+A recipient applies for child care assistance.
+During the application process, it is reported that the recipient is employed full time, working 37 hours per week and is a student enrolled in evening classes for 12 hours per week.
 Which status will the worker base child care on?

-A: The worker will base child care on full time employment because care is needed for the hours that the recipient is employed.
-The worker should have a conversation with the applicant to ensure the need.
+The worker will base child care on full time employment because care is needed for the hours that the recipient is employed.

-3. Determining the Level of Care
+C. Determining the Level of Care

-Q: A recipient applies for child care assistance for a three-year-old child.
+A recipient applies for child care assistance for a three-year-old child.
 The recipient states that he or she works a 3rd shift at the hospital.
 The recipient provides paycheck stubs for the past month that indicate full time employment, paid on a biweekly pay period.
 What is the plan and level of care for this recipient?

-A: The level of care is determined by the average hours the recipient works each week.
+The level of care is determined by the average hours the recipient works each week.
 Based on the recipient working 3rd shift care can be offered to this recipient for 1st shift so that the recipient may rest as well as for 3rd shift, while the recipient works.
 In this situation, there will be two plans of care.
 The reason for authorizing the 1st shift must be documented.